kavixiu/courseware-lms-content/course_outlines/TTT course/TTT Outline.md

 * Using slides and Showoff (explain how to use instructor notes, and link this back to module one)
 * What happens when it blows up

+--Strategies and Tips
+Read the docs (we need one place for this)

+--Summary